rojithakamal/rkamal/README.md

 # Prerequisites

-* An account on IBM Marketplace that has access to Watson IOT Platform Analytics [here](https://www.ibm.com/us-en/marketplace/internet-of-things-cloud/purchase)
+* An account on IBM Marketplace that has access to Watson IOT Platform Analytics and Maximo Asset Monitor.
+This service can be provisioned [here](https://www.ibm.com/us-en/marketplace/internet-of-things-cloud/purchase)

 # Steps